nemu69/snow-crash/level05/Ressources/README.md

 > You have new mail in /var/mail/level05
 ```

-Openning the file we got an bash command
+Opening the file we got a bash command

 ```
 $ cat level05